eusebiuuu/operating_systems_materials/README.md

 - when one needs to have only 2 processes to communicate then a simpler approach is to use **pipes**
 - use cases: command line
 - when implementing pipes, the following must be considered
-  - bidirectional or unidirectional communcation
+  - bidirectional or unidirectional communication
   - half duplex of full duplex (data tranfer)
   - parent-child relation between the processes
   - communication can take place over a network or only on the same machine
 - **Ordinary pipes**:
   - unidirectional (**reader end** and **writer end**)
-  - require parent-child relation
+  - require parent-child relation (each process has `int fd[2]`)
   - once a process terminates, the pipe ceases to exist
 - **Named pipes** / **FIFO**s (in UNIX):
   - bidirectional
   - no relation between processes required
+  - allows multiple processes to communicate with each others
   - UNIX: half-duplex (2 fifos for full-duplex)
   - Windows: full-duplex
   - UNIX: communication must reside on the same machine (sockets for cross-network communication)
   - Windows: can reside on different machines
+- Two common forms of client–server communication are **sockets** and **remote procedure calls** (RPCs)
+- **Sockets**
+  - represent endpoints of communication
+  - allow two processes on different machines to communicate over a network
+  - they are a low level structure of communication and, thus, the bytes transfer is unstructured and the responsibility reside on the entities communicating
+- **RPCs**
-- Two common forms of client–server communication are sockets and remote procedure calls (RPCs).
-Sockets allow two processes on different machines to communicate over a network.
-RPCs abstract the concept of function (procedure) calls in such a way that a function can be invoked on another process that may reside on a separate computer.
+  - RPCs abstract the concept of function (procedure) calls in such a way that a function can be invoked on another process that may reside on a separate computer
-- A socket is an endpoint of communication
+  - the messages send between the participants are well structured
+  - the communication consists of sending the function across the network to a listening **RPC daemon** that execute the function with the given parameters and returns the result as a request
+  - the communication is achieved using a **stub** (for each remote procedure) on the client in which the procedure parameters reside and then sends (through message passing) them to the server with the remote procedure body; another stub on the receiver gets the data
+  - in order to prevent issues of running a procedure multiple times or not executing it at all, 2 methods are implemented: **at most once** (timestamp on messages) and **exactly once** (**ACK** messages)

 ## Threads and concurrency
 - A thread is a basic unit of CPU utilisation